judgelord/PP475/docs/best-practices.md

 (adapted from an exercise developed by Shobita Parthasarathy and from [Safe Spaces to Brave Spaces by Brian Arao and Kristi Clemens](https://www.anselm.edu/sites/default/files/Documents/Center%20for%20Teaching%20Excellence/From%20Safe%20Spaces%20to%20Brave%20Spaces.pdf) )

 Navigating a discussion-based course about politics can be challenging.
 People have strong opinions about politics.
-Some may have expertise in particular areas, and sometimes, even those same people can feel overwhelmed in other conversations.
+Some may have expertise in particular areas; sometimes, even those same people can feel overwhelmed in other conversations.
 My goal in this course is to provide you with conceptual tools, critical thinking skills, and models to help you better understand and participate in politics and policymaking.
 This will be most effective if we can create a “brave space” that allows each of you to participate “fully and truthfully”, take risks, and listen to and be empathetic toward one another.

 To facilitate a productive seminar, we will start by thinking critically about the benefits and limitations of political civility and developing best practices for the semester.

 - What have your most positive classroom experiences been (especially for discussion-based courses)?
 What made those experiences so positive, and how might that be recreated elsewhere?

 - Think of a negative classroom experience you have had.
-What might the instructor, other students, and you have done differently to make it better?
+What might the instructor, other students, and you have done differently to improve it?

 - What worries you most about managing the course this term?
 Do you have ideas on how we might manage them?